A note on the affine-invariant plank problem: Proof of Theorem

 and so by multiplying both sides by $\frac{w_{v_1}(X)}{w_{v_1}(C)}$ and by using ($\ast$),

 Adding the contribution from $P_1$ to both sides and using ($\ast$) again, we have that

 \end{proof}

-We close this note with a remark concerning covers of convex sets by planks which cannot be ordered as in Theorem \ref*{thm:main}.
-We describe a configuration, found by Hunter in \cite{hunter}, of three planks $P_1, P_2$, and $P_3$ which cover the equilateral triangle $T$ of side length $1$ such that no plank's removal results in a convex set, and such that
+\begin{rem} We mention a noteworthy cover of a convex set by planks which cannot be ordered as in Theorem \ref{thm:main}.
+As Hunter observed in \cite{hunter}, there is a configuration of three planks $P_1, P_2$, and $P_3$ which cover the equilateral triangle $T$ of side length $1$ such that no plank's removal results in a convex set, and such that

-In particular, this configuration shows that equality cases of Conjecture \ref*{conj:affine_invariant} can occur without satisfying the hypotheses of Theorem \ref*{thm:main}.
-The configuration is as follows.
-For each vertex $v$, we add a plank of width $1/3$ whose center line passes through $v$ and bisects the interior angle of $T$ at $v$.
+The configuration is as follows: Suppose that the barycenter of the equilateral triangle is the origin, and that one edge is parallel to the $x$-axis.
+Each of our three planks has width $1/3$, and they are centered on the lines passing through the origin with tangent vectors $(0,1)$, $(\sqrt{3},-1)$, and $(-\sqrt{3},-1)$.
+In particular, we cannot hope to prove if a configuration of planks covering a convex body has the sum of their relative widths equal to $1$, then they must satisfy the hypotheses of Theorem \ref{thm:main}. \end{rem}